jetify-com/devbox/plugins/README.md

 #### `init_hook` *string | string[]*

 A single `bash` command or list of `bash` commands that should run before the user's shell is initialized.
 This will run every time a shell is started, so you should avoid any resource heavy or long running processes in this step.

-#### `services` *object*

-A map of services that your plugin exposes to the user through `devbox services`.
-Services should have a `start` command and `stop` command defined so that Devbox can safely start and stop your service.
-You can optionally specify a `port` for Devbox to use along with automatic port forwarding in Devbox Cloud

-For more details, see our [Services Documentation](https://www.jetpack.io/devbox/docs/guides/services/)

 ## Tips for Writing Plugins